Wqsa-afro/Wqsa-afro/README.md

 - 👋 Hi, I’m @Wqsa-afro
 - 👀 I’m interested in ...
 Mapping
-- 💞️ I’m looking to collaborate on ... server Vanilla Station on SS14
+- 💞️ I’m to collaborate on ... server Vanilla Station on SS14
 - 📫 How to reach me ... potas10@bk.ru

 <!---